sclorg/s2i-base-container/core/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-base-container.
 In that repository you also can find another variants of S2I Base Dockerfiles.
-The Dockerfile for CentOS is called Dockerfile, the Dockerfile for RHEL7 is called Dockerfile.rhel7, the Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s and the Dockerfile for Fedora is Dockerfile.fedora.
+The Dockerfile for RHEL8 is called Dockerfile.rhel8, the Dockerfile for RHEL9 is called Dockerfile.rhel9, the Dockerfile for CentOS Stream 9 is called Dockerfile.c9s and the Dockerfile for Fedora is Dockerfile.fedora.